gimploo/scuffed_whatsapp/README.md

 # scuffed whatsapp

 A fun little project to learn about socket programming and how to implement in c.
-The goal is have it function just more or less like whatsapp i.e private one to one connections along with a group chat functionality.
+The goal is to have it function more or less like whatsapp i.e private one to one connections along with a group chat functionality.

 ## Usage
 1. Build the project